Jordan-M-Young/brickproof/README.md

 ## Does Brickproof work?

-Yep!
+Currently, brickproof does work seamlessly with Databricks Community edition.
 Brickproof uses itself (and Databricks Community version) to conduct the unit testing portion of our CICD pipelines.
+However, we haven't tested on paid versions of databricks.

 ## Can I help?